Bogdan Gusiev's blog

 Conclusion

-JavaScript coding is annoying for most people that came from other languages because it keeps fragmented things that should be bound together.
-In order to avoid this problem we need to invent conventions to follow, so that every person in a team understand that.
-But the cost of convention described here is not that much and makes code move clean and easy to follow.
+JavaScript coding is annoying for most people who came from other languages because it keeps things fragmented that should be bound together.
+In order to avoid this problem, we need to invent conventions to follow, so that every person in a team understands that.
+But the cost of convention described here is not that much and makes code more clean and easier to follow.

 javascript initialization class